 With a 20 year banking and management background Keri has acquired the ability to orchestrate all facets of Rudberg Law Offices, LLC from client relations to employee management to community relations.
 Keri understands the significance of organization and will continue to provide proven support in an effort to keep Rudberg Law Offices, LLC a strength in the legal field.

 KEVIN KILEY, PARALEGAL

-Stacey, Christy, Kevin and Sharon are members of our team and are very interested in helping clients with the uncertainties of the workers’ compensation system and personal injury litigation.
+Stacey, Christy and Kevin are members of our team and are very interested in helping clients with the uncertainties of the workers’ compensation system and personal injury litigation.
 Clients’ cases are paramount and they will always take the time to make clients feel at ease.

 - What Should I Do If I Am Injured?